DMVS-APAC/dm-custom-embed/README.md

 ## Quick start

 There are 2 options using this library.
-You can download latest version or using it as library on your project by using `npm`.
-You can download it below
+Download it directly to use on your production environment or use it on your development environment.

 [Download latest release](https://github.com/DMVS-APAC/dm-custom-embed/archive/v1.0.0.zip)